vegetable garden

 Possible Fall Garden Layouts and Planting Plans

 Since most of us are working with a smaller garden space, we have to think about plant family characteristics like space and time to maximize what we can grow over the fall.
-To learn more about each plant family and their specific sizes and growing times, you can read my book, Kitchen Garden Revival, or join us for Kitchen Garden Academy
+To learn more about each plant family and their specific sizes and growing times, you can read my book, Kitchen Garden Revival.

-Here are some sample planting plans for a 4ft x 4ft raised bed to show you how you can maximize your growing space for the fall season.
+Here are some sample planting plans for raised beds to show you how you can maximize your growing space for the fall season.

 cool season planting plan